 Climate x Health is seeking product and process innovations, and solutions on adaptation, mitigation, environmental governance, or local community participation for climate–resilient health systems and related health risks in India and other low– and middle–income countries.

 Innovations that help reduce the carbon footprint of public health facilities and make operations more sustainable.

 2) Risk mitigation and adaptation for health system preparedness:

 Innovations that track and collate weather and meteorological data for use in public health facilities to respond to climate–related risks and hazards.

 3) Enhancing community engagement and capacity development on climate-induced health risks:

-Direct access to public health stakeholders: To be showcased to key stakeholders (government, health agencies, donors, development partners, etc.) in the healthcare space within PATH and partners’ global and local networks.
+Direct access to public health stakeholders: To be showcased to key stakeholders—government, health agencies, donors and development partners—in the health care space within PATH and partners’ global and local networks.

 Expert support: Provision of expert advice in refining operational plans, navigating the regulatory landscape, and understanding national and global market dynamics.
 PATH and program partners will provide selected innovations with support for fast–tracking testing and deployment at public health facilities.

 Market validation: PATH and program partners will provide access and technical support to the innovators in performing market validation of their innovations.